agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 ─  │  ┌  ┐  └  ┘  ├  ┤  ┬  ┴  ┼  ╴  ╵  ╶  ╷
 ```

-Maybe you already have a vision for how these pieces could fit together to form a maze.
+Maybe you already have a vision for how these pieces could fit together to create a maze.
 We have lines, corners, and intersections.
-Just as a test, lets redo our ASCII maze with these pieces.
+Just as a test, let's redo our ASCII maze with these pieces.

 ```txt
 ┌───────┬───┐